viaMala Alta: Wergenstein - Cufercalhütte SAC

 - Check the avalanche situation and weather conditions the day before and shortly before the start

-- Check your safety equipment and material before you start
+- Check your safety equipment and materials before starting

-Liability claims of any kind against Viamala Tourism and against the authors are excluded.
+Any claims of liability of any kind against Viamala Tourism as well as against the authors are excluded.

 Equipment